Missal (Dominican)

 Book Decoration and Musical Notation

+The leaf is written in a double column format.
 On both the recto and verso, sections begin with alternating red/blue initials and contrasting blue/red penwork.
-On the recto are two faint drawings in the margin of the left-side column.
-A side profile stems from the letter E at the beginning of the introit for the office for the feast of Saints Nereus, Achilleus, and Pancras (Ecce oculi domini super metuentes eum) and a cat dangles from the letter S at the beginning of the oration for the same office (Semper nos domine, martyrum tuorum).
+A blue letter S is missing from the secret of the office for the feast of Saints Nereus, Achilleus, and Pancras.
+On the recto are two faint drawings in the margin of the first column.
+The side profile of a face stems from the letter E at the beginning of the introit of the office for the feast of Saints Nereus, Achilleus, and Pancras and a cat dangles from the letter S at the beginning of the oration for the same office.
 Both were likely later additions to the leaf.
-This side also contains a large, ornate letter I illuminated with blue and pink at the beginning of the introit for the office for the feast of the translation of the relics of Saint Dominic (In medio Ecclesiae).
+This side also contains a large, ornate letter I illuminated with blue and pink at the beginning of the introit of the office for the feast of the translation of the relics of Saint Dominic.
 Rubrication is penned in red ink.

 Content